aaron555/raspi-temperature-controller/README.md

 ### Multi-channel control

 The hardware described includes an 8-channel relay driver, therefore by connecting multiple GPIO outputs to this IC in the same way as the single channel example it is possible to enable up to 8 control channels.
 In fact the controller is scalable to as many output channels as there are free GPIO pins.
-Multiple temperature input channels can easily be read since all sensors are on a bus.
+Multiple temperature input channels can easily be read since all sensors are on a common bus.
 Any available temperature sensor may be used to control any output channel.
 Each output channel is controlled by a separate instance of the controller software.
-To enable additional control chsnnels:
+An example schematic showing multi-channel control is shown [here](hardware/raspi-temperature-controller_Full-General_Variants_Schematic.pdf).
+To enable an additional control channel in software:

-- Create a new config file in /etc for the additional channel, and edit paths with suitable unique files and directories, including a setpoint file located in /etc/controller-setpoints/ and an output directory
+- Create a new config file in /etc for the additional channel, and edit the _## Path settings_ section with suitable unique files and directories, including specifying a setpoint file (must be located in _/etc/controller-setpoints/_, owned by tempctl and group writable) and an output directory (make sure the output directory exists, and also owned by tempctl and group-writable)
-- Enable/start an additional systemctl service:
+- Enable/start an additional systemctl service (for config file _/etc/<config-filename>_):

 ```
-systemctl restart temperature-controller@<config-filename>.service
+sudo systemctl restart temperature-controller@<config-filename>.service
-systemctl restart temperature-controller-restarter@<config-filename>.path
+sudo systemctl restart temperature-controller-restarter@<config-filename>.path
-systemctl enable temperature-controller@<config-filename>.service
+sudo systemctl enable temperature-controller@<config-filename>.service
-systemctl enable temperature-controller-restarter@<config-filename>.path
+sudo systemctl enable temperature-controller-restarter@<config-filename>.path
 ```

+- Warning - if <config-filename> does not exist, the new controller process will default to _/etc/controller.conf_ which may result in multiple processes running simultaneously using same config
-- Run indivual scripts preceded by setting CONFIG_FILE variable - e.g. _CONFIG_FILE=/etc/controller2.conf /opt/scripts/temperature-controller/temperature_controller.sh get_
+- Run individual scripts preceded by setting CONFIG_FILE variable - e.g. _CONFIG_FILE=/etc/<config-filename> /opt/scripts/temperature-controller/temperature_controller.sh get_
 - Note default alias setup supplied (_s_, _g_, _a_, _s3_) will only work for primary controller service with config at default /etc/controller.conf - additional aliases can be created if required
 - Note any changes to a setpoint from any processes will result in all controller services being restarted
-- Caveats: It has been observed on rare occasions issues with 1-wire driver causing loss of communications to all temperature sensors and requiring full system power cycle.
-This is possibly related to issues with multiple processes all reading same sensor at the same time (?) so it may ne advisable to not read all sensors in all processes
+- Known issue: It has been observed on rare occasions loss of communications to all temperature sensors requiring full system power cycle.
+This is possibly related to issues with multiple processes all reading same sensor at the same time so it may ne advisable to not read all sensors in all processes

 ## Requirements